OHI-Science/ohiprep_v2019/globalprep/fis/v2018/readme.md

 ### Additional information
 A description of files:

-* `clean_cells.R` cleans up the half-degree cell data, removing overlaps between land and oceanic regions, and calculates the total proportion of each cell within each OHI region.
+* `clean_cells.Rmd` cleans up the half-degree cell data, removing overlaps between land and oceanic regions, and calculates the total proportion of each cell within each OHI region.
 The output of this script is `cells.csv`

 * catch_data_prep.Rmd: Preps the spatialized catch data (at half degree cells) for use in goal weighting and stock status calculations.
 Outputs: